 Discolored water may not be aesthetically pleasing, but it is safe to drink.
 However, WSSC does not recommend using discolored water to do laundry.
 Clothes can become stained.

-Discolored water is a common occurrence after a water main break.
-It is caused by sediment and mineral deposits in the pipe.
-They can be stirred up when the water is turned off and then back on following a water main repair.
-Flushing the cold water lines in your home or business usually clears up the water.
+Discolored water and trapped air are common occurrences after a water main break or other water system maintenance work.
+Discolored water is caused by sediment and mineral deposits in the pipes that can be stirred up when the water is turned off and then back on following work on WSSC’s water system.

-After a water main repair is completed in your area, flush the water lines in your home or business using the following steps.
+After water main repair work is completed in your area, flush the COLD water lines in your home or business using the following steps.

-If the discolored water persists, please report it to the Emergency Call Center at 301-206-4002 or firstname.lastname@example.org
+If the discolored water persists after running your cold water lines for five minutes, please report it to the Emergency Call Center at 301-206-4002 or email@example.com.

 WSSC does not recommend using discolored water to do laundry.
 If clothing gets stained, immediately wash the clothes again using a rust remover product.
 This type of product is available in most supermarkets or you can contact WSSC at 301-206-8100, 1-800-634-8400, or firstname.lastname@example.org and request a stain remover.
 For better results, do not let the clothes dry.